 USA and World War II, 1945

 With the invasion of Normandy in 1944, gains on the Western front by United States and Allied troops and Soviet troops on the Eastern front pinched the German Army in ever growing Allied controlled territory back to Germany itself.
 The same was true in the Pacific Theater as the Allies battled the Imperial Japanese from one Pacific island to the next, gaining ground in pursuit of the islands of Japan.
-It would continue through 1945 in the same manner through battles on both fronts, until a final blows were dealt to the German Army with surrender upon the fall of Berlin and the Reichstadt, and the Japanese surrender after Hiroshima and Nagasaki.
+It would continue through 1945 in the same manner through battles on both fronts, until a final blows were dealt to the German Army with surrender upon the fall of Berlin and the Reichstadt, and the Japanese surrender after Hiroshima (August 6) and Nagasaki (August 9).

 January 31 to February 21, 1945 - Battle for the Recapture of Bataan, Philippines (Pacific Theater)